nicholaswmin/nicholaswmin/README.md

 1. create a Github repo
 2. copy/paste the [nix.rb](#get-nix) file in it.
-3. Run `--init`
+3. Run `--init` to generate a site structure
-4. write content
+4. write markdown in `posts/`
 5. push to `main` branch

-which publishes a barebones site conforming to the philosophy found in [1kbclub.com](https://1kb.club/)
+... which publishes a barebones site consistent with the [1kb philosophy](https://1kb.club/)

 ## quick start